FerreroIgnacio/TP2-SO/Readme.txt

 ---
 x64BareBones is a basic setup to develop operating systems for the Intel 64 bits architecture.

-The final goal of the project is to provide an entry point for a kernel and the possibility to load extra binary modules separated from the main kernel.
+The final goal of the project is to provide an entryPoint point for a kernel and the possibility to load extra binary modules separated from the main kernel.

 Environment setup:
 1- Install the following packages before building the Toolchain and Kernel: